Resources in MTG

 Similarly, if both players have cards of similar quality and similar skills, but only one has access to more cards, the latter will have an advantage over their opponent.

-Focus on the quality of the cards first and then on the card advantage immediately afterwards.
+Focus on the quality of the cards first and then on the card advantage immediately afterward.

 Forms and Sources of Advantage